Terms of Service

 • By using the Services (including, without limitation, our forms) you are not establishing an attorney-client relationship with Ethos Estate Planning or any of its employees, or with an attorney.
 Any information you provide us is not protected by the attorney-client privilege or attorney work product doctrines.

 • By using the Services, you assume responsibility to provide and otherwise make available to us correct and up-to-date information.
 Inaccuracies in information could affect the validity or enforceability of Service deliverables (including, without limitation, the Estate Planning Documents).
 You will read all Services deliverables prior to signing (i.e., executing) them.
 You take sole responsibility for the accuracy of your information (including, without limitation, personal information) contained in our documents that you sign.
+Ethos Estate Planning has no responsibility or liability for the deletion or accuracy of such information; the failure to store, transmit, or receive transmission of such information; or the security, privacy, storage, or transmission of other communications originating with or involving use of the Services.

 • Each person’s circumstances are different and complex circumstances may require legal advice and representation.
 It is not possible for the Services to identify any circumstances in which legal representation is appropriate, necessary or desirable.
 We do not review your Estate Planning Documents or any information you provide or otherwise make available for accuracy or legal sufficiency.
 We do not draw legal conclusions, provide legal advice or apply the law to your particular circumstances.